 Accounts Payable

-With accounts payable, a company manages its liabilities to suppliers or creditors.
-Automating this area minimises errors and helps optimise cash management.
-Accounts payable also integrates data exchange with the purchasing system, which can be part of the finance module or a separate purchasing or procurement module.
-Connected to a system equipped with an automatic Incoming processing of external documents a high degree of automation can be achieved.
-Typical tasks in accounts payable include invoice processing, cash management and bank reconciliation.
+A company uses accounts payable accounting to manage its liabilities to suppliers or creditors.
+Automating this area minimises errors and helps to optimise cash management.
+Accounts payable accounting also integrates data exchange with the purchasing system, which can be part of the finance module or a separate purchasing or procurement module.
+Combined with automatic inbound processing of external documents, a high degree of automation can be achieved.
+Typical tasks in accounts payable are invoice processing, cash management and bank reconciliation.

 accounts receivable

-Accounts receivable is the area where a company manages receivables from customers.
+Accounts receivable is the area in which a company manages receivables from customers.
 It tracks payments and manages cash and invoices.
-Creation of recurring invoices, financial statements and payment reminders should be able to be automated in the process.
-By automating these processes, a company can generate accurate invoices and speed up collections.
-Optimised cash flow and customer satisfaction are key goals.
-Typical accounts receivable work includes invoicing, credit allocation and reconciliation of invoices with cash receipts.
+It should be possible to automate the creation of recurring invoices, annual accounts and payment reminders.
+By automating these processes, a company can generate accurate invoices and speed up debt collection.
+Optimised cash flow and customer satisfaction are key objectives.
+Typical tasks in accounts receivable include invoicing, credit approval and reconciliation of invoices with incoming payments.

 Fixed asset management

-This area is used to track and manage fixed assets.
-Machines, computers, operating equipment or vehicles fall under this heading.
-With asset management, a company can operate calculation of depreciation, but also consider legal requirements and tax implications.
-The overview of the use of its Attachments of a company with all its allocated costs is thus achieved.
+This area is used to track and manage property, plant and equipment.
+Machines, computers, operating equipment or vehicles fall into this category.
+With asset management, a company can calculate depreciation, but also take into account legal requirements and tax implications.
+The overview of the utilisation of its Attachments of a company with all its allocated costs is thus achieved.

 Procurement and purchasing

 Many ERP financial modules include functions that a company needs for basic purchasing of materials and services.
-Integration with accounts payable typically provides the necessary processing of invoices, reconciling them to ensure that the supplier's invoice matches the information in accounts payable before a payment is initiated.
+Integration with Accounts Payable usually provides the necessary processing of invoices, ensuring that the supplier's invoice matches the information in Accounts Payable before a payment is made.

 Risk management